Kazimira Prunskienė: Political career

 Prunskienė shifted slowly from university to government circles.
 Joining the Lithuanian Communist Party in 1980, by 1986 she began acting as the deputy director for the Lithuanian Soviet Socialist Republic's Agricultural Economics Research Institute.
 In 1988 Prunskienė helped found the grass-roots Lithuanian restructuring movement Sąjūdis, which eventually grew into Lithuania's leading pro-independence group.
 In late 1980s Prunskienė became Deputy Chairwoman of Council of Ministers of Lithuanian SSR.

 She was elected to the position of the Prime Minister of the first government on 17 March by the Supreme Council of Lithuania.
 By this, she became the first woman to become Prime Minister of Lithuania and first Prime Minister after 11 March 1990.
 She immediately faced the problems brought on by an economic embargo set in place by Mikhail Gorbachev in an attempt to force Lithuania back under control of the crumbling USSR.
 Prunskienė flew to countries all over the world, including the United States, to try to gain support for negotiations with Gorbachev about the embargo through such committees as the Helsinki Commission.
 After nine months in office, Prunskienė resigned and later headed the Department of Agriculture in Lithuania.

 In 1994 Prunskienė left the Democratic Labour Party of Lithuania.
-The next year she became leader of Lithuanian Women Party.
+The next year she became leader of the Lithuanian Women Party.
 She was also the leader of the Peasants and New Democracy Union, before leaving it in 2009.
 She established the Lithuanian People's Party soon afterwards.

+Illness and death

 In 2012 Prunskienė suffered a stroke and her health declined.
-She has not been participating in politics and public life since then.
+She did not participate in politics and public life again.

+Kazimira Prunskienė died on 30 July 2026, at the age of 83.